veronikamanhalova/Fourier_transform_Gimp_addon/README.md

-# 2D: Application and Visualization of 3D Fourier Transform for GIF Files
+# 2D: Application and Visualization of Fast Fourier Transform for GIF Files

-This semester project focuses on applying and visualizing the 3D Fourier Transform for GIF-format files.
+This semester project focuses on applying and visualizing the Fourier Transform for GIF-format files.
 It computes the amplitude, phase, and power spectra.

 [![Watch the video](https://img.youtube.com/vi/hQY2kOMyiOw/0.jpg)](https://www.youtube.com/watch?v=hQY2kOMyiOw)